WSU-cshimizu/ceg4110-group-project-bots/deliverables/pop.md

    - Ishan will develop the core features of the Discord bot using discord.js.
 He’ll set up functionalities for managing roles, processing event registrations, and sending out automated alerts and notifications.

 4. **Database Management: Gani**
    - Gani will manage our MongoDB database.
 This includes setting up the database schema, handling data storage and retrieval, and making sure everything stays consistent.
 This will support features like event registrations and user profiles.
+Prisma ORM will be used to help query and manipulate the data.

 ## Components of the Bot